nxp-imx/nxp-nnstreamer-examples/tasks/pose-estimation/README.md

 Option | Description
 --- | ---
---video_file FILE | Selects another video source file with given FILE path --video_dims WIDTH HEIGHT | Provides the video source resolution --mirror | Flips the camera stream when using a front camera
+--video_file/-f FILE | Selects another video source file with given FILE path --video_dims/-d WIDTH HEIGHT | Provides the video source resolution --mirror/-m | Flips the camera stream when using a front camera --camera_device/-c CAMERA_DEVICE | camera device node --no-square_cropping | resize preserving video ratio instead of video cropping

 Note: Video used is in Matroska (.mkv) format with VP9 encoding, which is not supported by i.MX 93 decoding capabilities